-Cyvasse is a game for two players featuring ten pieces with different powers and attributes.
+Cyvasse is a game played by two players and features ten types of pieces, each with different powers and attributes.

 A Feast for Crows

 Cyvasse is a craze among the court at Sunspear.
 Princess Myrcella Baratheon learns the game from her betrothed, Prince Trystane Martell, when she comes to live with him in Dorne.
 She takes to the game quickly, and wins more often that Trystane, though he does not seem to mind.
 Ser Arys Oakheart finds the game maddening.
 When riding through the desert with Princess Arianne Martell, Myrcella comments that Trystane always places his squares the same way.

 When Arianne is imprisoned in a chamber in the Spear Tower for her failed attempt at kidnapping Myrcella, she finds that her father Doran Martell, the Prince of Dorne, has had a cyvasse table placed there.
 She ignores it, but he later tells her it was there to teach her to study a game before she attempts to play it.
 When Arianne is summoned to her father's rooms at the end of her imprisonment, she finds him sitting across a cyvasse table, studying the pieces.
 He hands her an onyx dragon piece as he explains the secret marriage pact between House Martell and House Targaryen.

 In King's Landing, Queen Margaery Tyrell and her cousins are studying the game when Queen Regent Cersei Lannister brings the news that Ser Loras Tyrell has taken Dragonstone but received severe injuries in the process.